DeSantis is traveling abroad as he prepares to run in the highly anticipated presidential election

 DeSantis traveled to Washington earlier this week to meet with Republicans in the US House of Representatives.
 Shortly after his visit, several representatives from Florida endorsed Trump in a jab for the governor.
 DeSantis is scheduled to speak at an event hosted by the Heritage Foundation, a major think tank, on Friday.

-(Reporting by Jim Oliphant and Gram Slattery in Washington, Yukiko Toyoda and Tim Kelly in Tokyo Editing by Matthew Lewis)
+Additional reporting by Jim Oliphant and Gram Slattery in Washington, and Yukiko Toyoda and Tim Kelly in Tokyo

 More Stories